-1 SHL Universal Competency Framework (UCF) > > (a) Licence For Direct Customers: Direct Customers may purchase access to SHL’s Universal Competency > Framework (“UCF”) content, subject to the following: > > (i) All use of SHL’s UCF content or derivatives is only for Company’s internal business use; and
+1 SHL Universal Competency Framework (UCF)

+(a) Licence For Direct Customers: Direct Customers may purchase licence to use SHL’s Universal Competency Framework (“UCF”), subject to the following:

+(i) All use of SHL’s UCF content or derivatives is only for Company’s internal business use; and

 (ii) SHL Group Limited will be the sole owner of all Intellectual Property to all derivative UCF content.
 Company hereby assigns all rights to such derivative UCF content to SHL Group Limited and SHL Group Limited grants Company a non-exclusive right to use such derivative content in accordance with this Agreement; and

 (iii) any publication of SHL’s UCF content or its derivatives will be accompanied with the following copyright notice “ © SHL Group Limited.
 Reproduced or adapted with the permission of SHL Group Limited.”

 SHL has no liability or responsibility to Company for any derivative UCF content which Company creates without SHL’s guidance or for Company’s use of SHL’s UCF or its derivatives with any non-SHL test.